nobodyoffc/FEIP/FEIP18V2_Team(zh-CN).md

 7. Only owner can [disband](#disband-a-team) the team.
 Once a team was disbanded, it can't be recover forever.
 8. Team consensus is published by the owner. `consensusHash` is the double sha256 value of the consensus.
 9. Team consensus is accepted by all members when they [`join`](#join-a-team) the team.
-10. Only owner can [update](#update team information) the "stdName", "localNames", "desc", and "consensusHash" of the team.
+10. Only owner can [update](#update-team-information) the "stdName", "localNames", "desc", and "consensusHash" of the team.
 11. `consensusHash` can be updated but can't be deleted.
 12. If the "consensusHash" was updated, it's necessary for all members to [agree](#agree-new-consensus) the new consensus.
 13. The owner can [transfer](#transfer-a-team) the team to a `transferee`.
-14. Transferee can [take over](#take over-a-team) the team which also means that the transferee accepts the current team consensus.
+14. Transferee can [take over](#take-over-a-team) the team which also means that the transferee accepts the current team consensus.
 15. Before `take over` operation, a new `transfer` operation cancels the early one.
 So, owner can transfer team to itself to cancel unaccepted transfering.
 16. The master (see "FEIP6_Master") of owner can transfer the team in case of the owner losing its private key.
-17. Owner can [appoint](#appoint-administrator) some active members as administrators and also [cancel appointment](#cancel appointment-administrator) them.
+17. Owner can [appoint](#appoint-administrator) some active members as administrators and also [Cancel appointment](#cancel-appointment) them.
 18. `Owner` is inborn active member and administrator of the team, and can not be dismissed or cancel appointment unless that it succesfully transfered the team to others.
 19. Administrator can [invite](#invite-members) others to join the team.
 20. Only invitees can [join](#join-a-team) the team which also means that they accepted the current team consensus.